DAVID J. WILLIS ATTORNEY

 Statutory Process under the New Law

-The following is a checklist for evaluating whether or not this procedure applies in a particular case.
-A title company will not insure over a homestead lien using the new law unless:
+The following is a checklist for evaluating whether or not the section 52.0012(c) procedure applies in a particular case.
+Generally speaking, a title company will not insure over a homestead lien using the new law unless:

 1. the abstract of judgment is recorded after September 1, 2007;